 Cinnamon, cloves, allspice, ginger, and nutmeg can also help if a cold or flu strikes.
 They can sooth the worst symptoms and shorten duration of illness.
+Add cinnamon, clover, and ginger to a cup of chamomile or mint tea.
+Inhale while sipping and allow the vapors to fill the sinuses.

 Cinnamon is a pungent, sweet smelling, warming herb that stimulates the circulation.
 Cinnamon is used internally to help digestive problems, reduce flatulence, ease cramping, and provide relief from diarrhea.
 Its warming action is used to treat colds, flu, body aches, arthritis, and rheumatism.